samirrayani/midas/README.md

 ### Analyst Mode

-[COMING SOON] The simplest way to get started is to install the Midas Google Sheet Add-on from the Chrome Web Store.
+The simplest way to get started is to install the Midas Google Sheet Add-on from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/midas/lidofomciddoicapheahmbnjmoajogjj).
 If you want to extend Midas into your own existing project, read on.

 ### Developer Mode